What is Anti Money Laundering?

 Worldwide, a lot of people strive to launder money to manipulate financial systems and gain an illegal benefit.
 Such unlawful acts are not only a threat to the financial stability of a country but also give birth to various social and security-related issues.
 Money laundering plays a significant role in powering corrupt public officials, terrorists, and arms dealers.

-Let’s analyze the adverse effects of money laundering on the society and economy.
+Below, we analyze the negative effects of money laundering based on different factors:

 Money launderers make companies less productive, which leads to a lower level of tax revenue for the country.
 Imagine even if 25% of companies in a country are involved in money laundering acts, how much negative impact it will make on the overall tax revenue of the country.